 Despite the safety net trade credit insurance can provide, policies are often rife with exclusions and limitations that can make navigating the policy difficult and time consuming.
 Foreign accounts are typically not covered, and policies may include per loss deductibles in additional to annual deductibles.

-For SMEs who want to offer trade credit to customers and enjoy some of the protections provided by trade credit insurance, without the red tape, TreviPay is an important tool.
+For SMEs who want to offer trade credit to customers and enjoy some of the protections provided by trade credit insurance, without the red tape, Credit as a Service® (CaaS) from MSTS is an important tool.